brickpool/logo/extras/docs/RefManual.md

 Returns a `0` on success or an `Error` code (see Errors Code List [below](#error-codes)).

-A `password` accepted by a _LOGO!_ is an 8 chars string, a longer password will be trimmed, and a shorter one will be "right space padded".
+A `password` accepted by a _LOGO!_ is an 10 chars string, a longer password will be trimmed, and a shorter one will be "right space padded".
+Only upper case charaters from `A` to `Z` can be used for the `password`.

 ### <a name="clear-session-password"></a>LogoClient.ClearSessionPassword()
 Clears the password set for the current session.